iai-callgrind/iai-callgrind/README.md

 Section](#library-benchmarks) and for executables see the [Binary Benchmark Section](#binary-benchmarks).
 Read the [`docs`]!

-As mentioned in above in the `Installation` section, it's required to run the benchmarks with debugging symbols switched on.
+As mentioned above in the `Installation` section, it's required to run the benchmarks with debugging symbols switched on.
 For example in your `~/.cargo/config` or your project's `Cargo.toml`: